Health Savings Account

 You may contact us by phone, mail, email, or fax to request an additional debit card or order more checks on your HSA account.

-Farm Bureau Bank charges a monthly administration fee on HSA checking and HSA MMA due to the IRS reporting requirements and additional maintenance of these accounts.
-However, in most cases, your HSA can be exempt from the fee by maintaining a minimum balance in the account.
+Farm Bureau Bank charges a monthly administration fee on HSAs due to the IRS reporting requirements and additional maintenance of these accounts.
+However, in most cases, your HSA can be exempt from the fee if you maintain a minimum balance of $1,000 in the account.
 See account disclosures for more details.

 For a full description of HSAs please refer to IRS Publication 969.